IvanRaykovskiy/code-conventions/csharp-dotnet.md

     };
     ```

-4. use explicit typing to determine the type of the loop variable in foreach loops
+4. Use explicit typing to determine the type of the loop variable in foreach loops

 5. use int
 6. int vs inst32.convert (floor vs round)
 7. ...